 We, and our contractors, work closely with Cheshire West & Chester Council to ensure that we put in place measures during construction to minimise the impact on the local area.
 For example, all construction traffic will be routed via the A5117 and Pool Lane, turning right at the roundabout onto Grinsome Road.
 Marsh Lane will remain publicly accessible throughout our work.

 There is an established Community Forum for the Protos that has been meeting on a regular basis since the planning period.
-Members include elected representatives from Cheshire West and Chester Council, surrounding parish and town councils, and non-voting members including Peel Environmental.
+Members include elected representatives from Cheshire West and Chester Council, surrounding parish and town councils, and non-voting members including Peel NRE.

 The Community Forum is intended to foster a dialogue between the local community and the project team, and answer any questions local people may have.
 Click here for more information on the Community Forum.